Exploring Deep Learning and Ultra-Widefield Imaging for Diabetic Retinopathy and Macular Edema: Results and Discussion

 \subsection{Task 1: Image Quality Assessment}

-RGB-based models achieve strong performance, with AUROC values above 93.0\%.
+The RGB-based models achieve strong performance, with AUROC values greater than 93.0\%.
 Among them, ViT-B/16 achieves the highest AUROC (95.4\%), closely followed by ResNet18 (94.8\%).
 The best overall performance is obtained by the RGB ensemble, which achieves the top AUROC (96.4\%), AUPRC (97.1\%), and specificity (98.0\%).
 In contrast, frequency-domain models provide consistently lower performance, with values between 80.0\% and 86.0\% AUROC, although the frequency-domain ensemble improves over individual models, reaching 87.8\% AUROC and specificity.
-This high specificity is clinically critical to reliably exclude ungradable scans, thereby reducing the risk of missed lesions due to poor visibility.
-Furthermore, frequency-domain models demonstrate that spectral features retain discriminative power for detecting blur and noise.
+This high specificity is clinically critical to reliably exclude contaminable scans, thus reducing the risk of missed lesions due to poor visibility.
+Furthermore, frequency-domain models demonstrate that spectral features retain discriminative power to detect blur and noise.

 In order to provide a better explanation to the doctors, we analyze the decisions of the DL models considering Grad-CAM\cite{GradCAM2017} visualization techniques.
-This method highlights the image regions that contribute most to the model’s decision, allowing us to assess whether predictions rely on clinically meaningful retinal features.
-The resulting Grad-CAM maps show that the proposed DL models focus on the optic disc and vascular arcades when classifying gradable images (Fig.~\ref{fig:gradcam_examples}A–B), in agreement with clinical practice\cite{Li2020}.
-Similarly, for ungradable correct cases, the proposed DL models concentrate on darkened or blurred regions, which are clinically relevant indicators of poor quality (Fig.~\ref{fig:gradcam_examples}D–E).
+This method highlights the image regions that contribute the most to the decision of the model, allowing us to assess whether the predictions are based on clinically significant retinal features.
+The resulting Grad-CAM maps show that the proposed DL models focus on the optic disk and vascular arcades when classifying gradable images (Fig.~\ref{fig:gradcam_examples}A–B), in agreement with clinical practice\cite{Li2020}.
+Similarly, for ungradable correct cases, the proposed DL models focus on darkened or blurred regions, which are clinically relevant indicators of poor quality (Fig.~\ref{fig:gradcam_examples}D–E).
 In contrast, misclassified examples reflect less reliable attention: in Fig.~\ref{fig:gradcam_examples}C, the model emphasizes the eyelid and eyelashes occluding part of the field of view, while in Fig.~\ref{fig:gradcam_examples}F it overlooks a central opacity, leading to misclassification.